-6 Trans Myths from Ancient Greece - And Are They Really Trans?
+6 Transgender Myths From Ancient Greece - And Are They Really Trans?

 Content warning: this article contains mention of genitalia, homophobia, transphobia, forced sex change, outdated terminology that may be considered slurs, and sexual violence.
 For the mythological characters, this article will use the pronouns used in the translations.

 While the term ‘transgender’ is relatively modern still, people who don’t fit neatly into the binary sexes, don’t identify with their gender assigned at birth, have fluid gender and identity, or are otherwise genderqueer have always existed.
 These people have been identified in many ways throughout history, such as ‘eunuch,’ ‘hermaphrodite,’ ‘third gender,’ or ‘two spirit,’ with some terms seen as offensive nowadays, and others still in use in various cultures around the world.